wsmd/reattempt/README.md

 Returns a `Promise` that resolves with the result of the provided function, and rejects with the same error it could reject with.

-#### `lazy(options: Options, callback: Callback): () => Promise`

-Returns a new function that wraps to the provided one with the Reattempt logic.

-The newly returned function returns a `Promise` that resolves with the result of the provided function and rejects with the same error it could reject with.

 ### Reattempt Options